Need a list of proven auto service marketing ideas to attract more leads and qualified customers into your shop?

 Another benefit to keeping your business’s information totally up-to-date is you’ll be found easier on Google Maps!

-If someone uses Google Maps to search for a local auto repair or body shop business, your correct and updated information on the internet (including in Google My Business) will enable your ranking in Google Maps to be higher than those other business owners and mechanics who didn’t take the time.
+If someone uses Google Maps to search for a local auto repair or body shop business, your correct and updated information on the internet (including in Google Business Profile) will enable your ranking in Google Maps to be higher than those other business owners and mechanics who didn’t take the time.

 So make sure your business’s contact information is correct on these websites too: